 *You can use 1 teaspoon of ground coriander seeds instead of fresh, if you prefer.

 What to do

 Soak dry chickpeas in a large bowl of cold water overnight.

-Drain the chickpeas and place in a food processor.
+Drain the soaked chickpeas and the tinned chickpeas and place in a food processor.
 Add all the other ingredients (except the oil) and process until the mixture resembles fine couscous or breadcrumbs.
 You want the mixture to hold together in a ball, but don’t over process it, or you will end up with hummus.

 Pour the mixture into a bowl and mix a little with a fork to break up any lumps.

 Cover and place the mixture in the refrigerator for at least 1 hour .